How much should you Spend on an Engagement Ring?

 Rewind to 4 months earlier…

 I knew that I was ready to propose.
+And, yes, I do kind of cringe at the thought of the “pop” in “popping the question” these days.
 If I were older and wiser, we would have spent a lot of time talking about it first, but I’ll save that story for another day.
 The only question left in my mind was, “how much should I spend on an engagement ring?”.

 I did my research, like any smart young naive man would do.
 Three months salary?
 That sounds about right.
 It was my first job out of college and I was pulling in a whopping $35K.
 Three months salary (I assumed they were referring to take home salary, after expenses, but it was actually total salary) would put me right around that $3,000 mark and equal to most of what I had saved at the time.
-Side note: the “engagement ring salary rule” used to be 1 month of salary, then it jumped to 2 months, and most recently 3 months.
-Thank you for the kind recommendations, De Beers and the rest of the diamond industry <shaking my head>.
+Side note: the “engagement ring salary rule” used to be 1 month of salary, then it jumped to 2 months, and most recently a “3 month salary rule”.
+Thank you for the kind recommendations, De Beers (and the rest of the diamond industry) <shaking my head>.

 how much to spend on engagement ring